 Expect Shell

-To address this, we have developed the ExpectShell utility to allow developers to execute commands within the shell, capturing the output of just the command itself.
-To use this, you create an instance of ExpectShell and pass through the current session.
+In order to address this, we have developed the ExpectShell utility to allow developers to execute commands within the shell, capturing the output of just the command itself.
+To sue this you just create an instance of ExpectShell and pass through the current session.

-We can now execute a command on the session and get a ShellProcess object with its own InputStream to read the output of the individual command.
-When the InputStream returns EOF, the command has been completed, and we can return to the shell to execute another.
+We can now execute a command on the session and get a ShellProcess object which has its own InputStream for us to read the output of the individual command.
+When the InputStream returns EOF the command has completed in the session and we can return to execute another.

 ShellProcess process = shell.executeCommand("ls -l");